literatecomputing/literature-review-scripts/bin/README.md

 Status: Works!

-Will download all wile journals the list that Constellate generated that includes one of the WORDS from all Wiley journals from 5ca9272b-bed8-f648-4089-264539d883a0-sampled-metadata.csv which Constellate claims is all of the ones with one of the THREE WORDS in the journals it knows about.
+Will download all Wiley journals the list that Constellate generated that includes one of the WORDS from all Wiley journals from 5ca9272b-bed8-f648-4089-264539d883a0-sampled-metadata.csv which Constellate claims is all of the ones with one of the THREE WORDS in the journals it knows about.